stevana/pipelined-state-machines/README.md

             0 1 2 3 4 5 6 7 8 9

-It should be clear that the total time is shorter in this case, because the machines are utilised better.
+It should be clear that the total time is shorter in this case, because the machines are utilised better (Bo can start using the washing machine right after Ann is done with it).
 Also note that if each person would start a new washing after they finish ironing the first one and so on then the time savings would be even greater.

 This optimisation is called pipelining.
 It's used a lot in manufacturing, for example Airbus [builds](https://youtu.be/oxjT7veKi9c?t=2682) two airplanes per